Editor's Note: This post was originally published on June 8, 2018, and updated with additional content on January 2022.

-In 2018 and beyond, digital marketers, and companies that embrace digital marketing strategies, need to be well versed in changing what they care about.
-Oh, and caring about a lot of things at once, which comes standard with living in the digital world.
-And for good measure, let's throw in keeping on eye on the future with the intent to figure out the next pivot before anybody else – and boldly acting on it.
+It is undeniable that On-SERP SEO is a crucial part of any digital marketing strategy.
+In 2022 and beyond, digital marketers, and companies that embrace digital marketing strategies, need to be well versed in changing what they care about.
+Oh, and caring about many things at once comes standard with living in the digital world.
+And for good measure, let's keep an eye on the future with the intent to figure out the next pivot before anybody else – and boldly act on it.

 Before you can snag the answer box of your dreams, you first need to know what On-SERP SEO is (and if you don't know, that's totally fine).

 On-SERP SEO is the optimization of any and all content on SERPs that you can either control or influence in some way.
 Traditionally, meta titles and meta descriptions were the main (and only!?) content that SEOs and content marketers could control on SERPs, but that changed when Google introduced featured snippets, which are: